offsec64/freakbotAI/README.md

    - Run the gunicorn server with run.sh
    - Eventually I will update this guide to show how to make gunicorn run automatically with a system service

+Now you should be able to access the webpage from the internet!
+It is recommended that you proxy your web traffic through something like Cloudflare Tunnels to avoid having to expose a web port.

 ## Enviroment Setup:
 This project requires a .env file in the root directory with the following key/value pairs:

-- DISCORD_BOT_TOKEN - Discord API key
+- DISCORD_BOT_TOKEN - Discord bot auth token
 - ABSTRACT_API_KEY - API key for the Abstract API
 - DISCORD_CHANNEL_ID - Channel ID for the bot to post IP messages in
 - OUTSIDE_PORT - Port for the web server to use